ga-curriculum/github-collaboration/fork-method-forking/README.md

 Forking can be done on any GitHub repository that allows it by following these steps.

-1. **Navigate to the repository**: The GitHub manager on your team should have already sent you a URL to access this repo.
+1. **Navigate to the repository**: The GitHub manager on your team should have already sent you a URL to access the ***GitHub manager's remote repo***.
 Open your browser and navigate there now.

 2. **Fork the repo**: Select the **Fork** button near the top right corner of the page, as indicated by the red outline below.